My "brain-body" focus

 Where is your power?
 Understand the primary and secondary foods that affect your mental and physical health.

 PRIMARY FOODS include healthy relationships, effective stress management, adequate sleep, appropriate physical movement, meaning and purpose in work/hobbies, and connection with self.
 All of these factors affect mental and physical health in key ways.
 They are all interconnected and we can’t shift one without another being impacted, they are inseparable and all deserve close attention.

 SECONDARY FOODS include the nutrients we consume.
 The food that we eat 100% (ALWAYS) affects our physical and mental health—either positively or negatively.
-We can’t talk about mental health without talking about food and nutrition.
-We have missed this gravely in the management of mental health in the conventional medical model and it has cost us greatly.
+We can’t talk about mental or physical health without talking about food and nutrition.
+We have missed this gravely in the management of health in the conventional medical model and it has cost us greatly.
 I believe that each person has a unique relationship with food and requires bioindividual attention regarding what foods serve and what foods harm the individual.
 A critical factor in shifting how we feel and think come from how we view food and what we choose to fuel our bodies with.
-Choosing whole, real foods is a great place to start.
+Choosing whole, real foods is a critical place to start.

 We cannot ignore the impact of stress.

 Stress is the nemesis of the entire body, yet it is the solution we give the least attention to.
 Not only does stress trigger unwanted symptoms and conditions but it also literally sabotages healing.
-I find most people know they experience too much stress—and can even see the connection between stress and their mental health symptoms—but they feel helpless in changing their responses or skeptical that reducing stress will have a big enough benefit.
+I find most people know they experience too much stress—and can even see the connection between stress and their health and wellbeing—but they feel helpless in changing their responses or skeptical that reducing stress will have a big enough benefit.